hemanta212/blogger-cli/docs/customizing.md

 ```

 ## Dynamic templating
-You can have logics and variables in the blog_templates for dynamic template generation.
+You can have logic and variables in the blog_templates for dynamic template generation.
 Blogger-cli uses jinja2 templating engine.
-So, please lookup to jinja2 [documetation](http://jinja.pocoo.org/docs/latest/).
+So, please look up to jinja2 [documetation](http://jinja.pocoo.org/docs/latest/).

 ### Syntax
 1. Variables